stackitcloud/stackit-cli/docs/stackit_mongodbflex_user_list.md

 ## stackit mongodbflex user list

-List all MongoDB Flex users of an instance
+Lists all MongoDB Flex users of an instance

 ### Synopsis

-List all MongoDB Flex users of an instance.
+Lists all MongoDB Flex users of an instance.

 ```
 stackit mongodbflex user list [flags]